SBOS959C December 2018 – June 2020 INA819

-The input impedance of the INA821 is extremely high (approximately 100 GΩ.)
+The input impedance of the INA819 is extremely high—approximately 100 GΩ.
 However, a path must be provided for the input bias current of both inputs.
 This input bias current is typically 150 pA.
-High input impedance means that this input bias current changes little with varying input voltage.
+High input impedance means that this input bias current changes very little with varying input voltage.

-For proper operation, Input circuitry must provide a path for this input bias current.
+For proper operation, input circuitry must provide a path for input bias current.
 Figure 68 shows various provisions for an input bias current path.
-Without a bias current path, the inputs float to a potential that exceeds the common-mode range of the INA821 and the input amplifiers saturate.
-If the differential source resistance is low, the bias current return path connects to one input (as shown in the thermocouple example in Figure 68).
+Without a bias current path, the inputs float to a potential that exceeds the common-mode range of the INA819, and the input amplifiers saturate.
+If the differential source resistance is low, the bias current return path can connect to one input (as shown in the thermocouple example in Figure 68).
 With a higher source impedance, using two equal resistors provides a balanced input with possible advantages of a lower input offset voltage as a result of bias current and better high-frequency common-mode rejection.